 The IIT track participates in the masters in biomedical sciences training program.
 Students are expected to complete a core curriculum similar to that of doctoral students but with some of the courses as elective offerings, to experience one or more rotations before selecting a major advisor and thesis laboratory.
-In addition to 40 credit hours in didactic and other courses, students are required to successful pass a candidacy exam and to write and defend a research thesis.
+In addition to 40 credit hours in didactic and other courses, including a minimum of 10 credit hours of thesis research, students are required to successful pass a qualifying exam and to write and defend a research thesis.
 Students usually complete the degree requirements in 2-3 years.